thewca/wca-regulations/wca-regulations-2012.md

 ## Article H: Multiple Blindfolded Solving

-- H1) Standard speed solving procedures shall be followed, as described in Article B (Blindfolded Solving).
+- H1) Standard speed solving procedures is followed, as described in Article B (Blindfolded Solving).
 Additional regulations that supersede the corresponding procedures in Article B are described below.
   - H1a) Before an attempt, the competitor must notify the judge of the number of puzzles he wishes to attempt blindfolded.
 The number of puzzles must be at least 2.
     - H1a1) A competitor is not permitted to change the number of puzzles after the beginning of the attempt.
     - H1a2) The organisation team must not disclose the competitor's requested number of puzzles until the beginning of the attempt.
   - H1b) If he is attepting fewer than 6 puzzles, the competitor is allotted a time limit of 10 minutes times the number of puzzles in the attempt, otherwise the time limit is 60 minutes.
     - H1b1) The competitor may signal the end of the attempt at any time.
-If and when the time limit is reached, the judge shall stop the attempt, and the attempt shall then be scores; the time limit for the attempt shall count as the original recorded time.
+If and when the time limit is reached, the judge stops the attempt, and the attempt is scored; the time limit for the attempt counts as the original recorded time.
-    - H1b2) When there are 10 seconds until the time limit, the judge shall call "10 SECONDS REMAINING.
+    - H1b2) When there are 10 seconds until the time limit, the judge calls "10 SECONDS REMAINING.
 PLEASE FINISH YOUR ATTEMPT".
-If the competitor is still holding any puzzles when the judge stops the attempt, they shall be judged as unsolved.
+If the competitor is still holding any puzzles when the judge stops the attempt, they are judged as unsolved.
   - H1d) Time penalties for the puzzles of the attempt are cumulative.